-Moon Jae-in: Who is South Korea's new president? - BBC News
+The son of refugees who became president

 In 1972, Mr Moon entered law school but he was not there for long.

-Mr Moon was arrested for leading the protests against Park Chung-Hee's authoritarian rule.
+Mr Moon was arrested for leading the protests against the authoritarian rule of Park Chung-Hee - Park Geun-hye's father.
 He was sent to jail, where he passed the bar and was eventually released.

 By 1976, Mr Moon had been conscripted to the South Korean army.
 He took part in South Korea's military operation in response to the killing of two US officers, whom North Korean soldiers attacked for trimming a tree.